xinpingluo/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Strategy to deal with NAs --> enter step average of that interval
+Strategy to deal with NAs --> Enter step average of that interval

 ```r
 data_clean <- data_raw